a1024/MCalc2/readme.txt

 MCALC2: A Matrix Calculator

 Usage:
   mcalc2 ["expression"/"filename"]

 Syntax:
   Use Matlab-style vectors & matrices.
-  Elements are separated by commas or spaces, for example:
+  Row elements are separated by commas or spaces, for example:
     [a2 a1 a0] or [a2, a1, a0] is a row vector
     [a11, a12;  a21, a22]      is a 2x2 matrix
   Use same square brackets to access matrix elements, for example: